cwl23cwl/write-on-app/.github/instructions/memory.instruction.md

 ## Critical Guardrails

 - **Zoom Handling**
-  - Never modify or re-enable Excalidraw’s internal zoom/pan/scroll.
+  - Never modify or re-enable Excalidrawâ€™s internal zoom/pan/scroll.
   - Zoom logic only exists in the host `WorkspaceScaler` via `useViewportStore`.
-  - Canvas zoom must always be disabled inside Excalidraw — only external scaling applies.
+  - Canvas zoom must always be disabled inside Excalidraw â€” only external scaling applies.
-  - Page size is fixed (1200 × 2200 CSS pixels).
+  - Page size is fixed (1200 Ã— 2200 CSS pixels).
 Do not derive dimensions from DOM.

 - **Control Strip**
   - The control strip (AppHeader, TopToolbar, OptionsToolbar, PageIndicator) is frozen.